Llancaiach Branch: Formalising the Llancaiach connection

 The intersection at Llancaiach and the relationship between the Taff Vale Railway and the Extension line seems not to have been formalised.
 The Newport, Abergavenny and Hereford Railway was formed into the West Midland Railway in 1860, and that company amalgamated so as to join the Great Western Railway in 1863, so that the GWR was now the owner of the Taff Vale Extension line.
 As time had passed, the coal traffic had further increased and in 1867 it was felt to be time to modernise the arrangements.
-An 1867 Act of the GWR gave structure to the connection at Llancaiach, and formalised the running powers of the TVR into Quaker's Yard.
+The Great Western Railway (Various Powers) Act 1867 (30 & 31 Vict. c. cl) gave structure to the connection at Llancaiach, and formalised the running powers of the TVR into Quaker's Yard.
 The TVR was given the right to require a junction between the two systems at Llancaiach.

 This led to discussions between the two companies, at which it was agreed that a proper junction would be provided at Llancaiach, and that the GWR would provide proper sidings on the north side of the Extension line for the colliery traffic.
 For ordinary goods traffic, the GWR would use the TVR goods station on the south side of their line.
 As the TVR would now take all the colliery traffic out via Quaker's Yard, the three level crossings by which the collieries were accessed from the TVR line would be abolished.

 The new arrangements started on 3 March 1870, and the whole of the Llancaiach branch, with the exception of the stub at Llancaiach now used by the GWR, was taken out of use.

 The Taff Bargoed Joint Line

 After much rivalry in securing authority for the line, the Rhymney Railway and the Great Western Railway agreed to sponsor jointly a line from Llancaiach to Dowlais, to get access to the thriving iron and steel works there.
-The line was authorised on 15 July 1867, and was known as the Taff Bargoed Joint Line.
-The authorising Act gave the Taff Vale Railway running powers over it.
+The line was authorised by the Great Western Railway (Various Powers) Act 1867 (30 & 31 Vict. c. cl) on 15 July 1867, and was known as the Taff Bargoed Joint Line.
+The authorising act of Parliament gave the Taff Vale Railway running powers over it.
 The TVR already had access to Dowlais ironworks, but this was over the Dowlais Railway, which had an obsolescent rope worked incline.
 The Taff Bargoed line opened to goods and mineral traffic on 10 January 1876, and to passengers on 1 February 1876, although the intervening terrain was very thinly populated.